Health insurance in China: Urban Employee Basic Medical Insurance (1999–present)

-Before 1978, urban residents are covered by Labor Insurance and Government Insurance which demanded small out-of-pocket payments.
 After then Chinese economic reforms, the cost of healthcare in China rose rapidly.
 Many urban employees lost their healthcare insurance due to reforms in state-owned-enterprises.
 As a result, urban areas saw a rising need for access to affordable healthcare.

+Beginning in 1995, the government began healthcare reforms and encouraged local experiments.
+In 1996, the government stated that it would establish a new healthcare system in which each city would provide health insurance to urban workers.
 In 1997, the CCP Central Committee and China State Council issued universal healthcare reform guidelines, an important part of which is to establish medical scheme in urban areas.
 Urban Employee Basic Medical Insurance and Urban Residents Basic Medical Insurance was created to cover healthcare expense for urban working residents and non-working residents respectively.

 In 1998, Urban Employee Basic Medical Insurance (UEBMI) was introduced to provide healthcare access to urban working and retired employees in public and private sectors as well.
 The UEBMI is administered at municipal level, higher than NRCMS.
 The UEBMI is funded by 8% deductions from employees' wages; of which 6% are paid by employers and 2% by employees, however these rates can vary by municipality.
 It differs from other types of insurance schemes in that UEBMI is mandatory.
 In 2014, roughly 283 million were enrolled, contributing CN¥80.3 billion, CN¥283.74 per capita (US$12.97 billion in total, US$45.83 per capita), with an expenditure of CN¥66.9 billion, CN¥236.4 per capita (US$10.8 billion in total, US$38.19 per capita).

-Urban Residents Basic Medical Insurance (2007–present)
+Urban Residents Basic Medical Insurance (2007–2016)

 In 2007, Urban Residents Basic Medical Insurance (URBMI) started to provide healthcare access to urban residents that are not covered by UEBMI: children, students in schools, colleges and universities and other non-working urban residents.
-URBMI was firstly piloted in 2007, and became nationwide in 2010.
+It became nationwide in 2010.
 In 2015, 376 million urban residents (over 95%) took part in URBMI.

 URBMI is a government-subsidized, household-level voluntary medical insurance, administered at municipal level.
 The URBMI is funded mainly on individual contributions (CN¥245 for adults; 2008 pilot), and partly government contributions (at least CN¥80 per capita).
 Additional government contributions are given to undeveloped central and western regions, and poor or disabled individuals.
 Research showed that URBMI helped improve healthcare utilization and residents' health conditions, especially for low-income residents.
 Studies also suggested that URBMI was a step towards a universal healthcare system.